Why can’t I view the Apache Spark history events or logs from the Spark web UI in Amazon EMR?

 ]

 In EMR 6.x releases (until 6.3) setting the Spark event log directory to S3 during cluster launch without the emrfs-hadoop-assembly causes cluster termination.
-Making changes after the cluster is running might cause the configuration changes to revert.
+If you make changes after the cluster is running, this can cause the configuration changes to revert.

 Note: This workaround isn't necessary for Amazon EMR releases after 6.3 and 5.30 because the required JAR file is added by default to the folder /usr/lib/spark/jars/.